Healthy diet: Public health

 Consumers are generally aware of the elements of a healthy diet, but find nutrition labels and diet advice in popular media confusing.
-Fears of high cholesterol were frequently voiced up until the mid-1990s.
-Later research shows that the distinction between high- and low-density lipoprotein is vital when considering the potential ill effects of cholesterol.

-Different types of dietary fat have different effects on blood levels of cholesterol.
-For example, polyunsaturated fats tend to decrease both types of cholesterol; monounsaturated fats tend to lower LDL and raise HDL; saturated fats tend to either raise HDL, or raise both HDL and LDL; and trans fat tend to raise LDL and lower HDL.

-Dietary cholesterol is only found in animal products such as meat, eggs, and dairy.
-The effect of dietary cholesterol on blood cholesterol levels is controversial.
-Some studies have found a link between cholesterol consumption and serum cholesterol levels.
-Other studies have not found a link between eating cholesterol and blood levels of cholesterol.

-Vending machines in particular have come under fire as being avenues of entry into schools for junk food promoters, but there is little in the way of regulation and it is difficult for most people to properly analyze the real merits of a company referring to itself as "healthy."
-The Committee of Advertising Practice in the United Kingdom launched a proposal to limit media advertising for food and soft drink products high in fat, salt or sugar.
+Vending machines are criticized for being avenues of entry into schools for junk food promoters, but there is little in the way of regulation and it is difficult for most people to properly analyze the real merits of a company referring to itself as "healthy."
+The Committee of Advertising Practice in the United Kingdom launched a proposal to limit media advertising for food and soft drink products high in fat, salt, or sugar.
 The British Heart Foundation released its own government-funded advertisements, labeled "Food4Thought", which were targeted at children and adults to discourage unhealthy habits of consuming junk food.

 From a psychological and cultural perspective, a healthier diet may be difficult to achieve for people with poor eating habits.
-This may be due to tastes acquired in childhood and preferences for sugary, salty and fatty foods.
+This may be due to tastes acquired in childhood and preferences for sugary, salty, and fatty foods.
 In 2018, the UK chief medical officer recommended that sugar and salt be taxed to discourage consumption.
 The UK government 2020 Obesity Strategy encourages healthier choices by restricting point-of-sale promotions of less-healthy foods and drinks.

+The effectiveness of population-level health interventions has included food pricing strategies, mass media campaigns and worksite wellness programs.
+One peso per liter of sugar-sweetened beverages (SSB) price intervention implemented in Mexico produced a 12% reduction in SSB purchasing.
+Mass media campaigns in Pakistan and the USA aimed at increasing vegetable and fruit consumption found positive changes in dietary behavior.
+Reviews of the effectiveness of worksite wellness interventions found evidence linking the programs to weight loss and increased fruit and vegetable consumption.